zhaoyul/aposd-vs-clean-code/README.md

 The name 'candidate' is synonymous with "Number being tested for primality".

-The constraints on the arugments could be written as executable preconditions following Bertrand Meyer's idea of _Design by Contract_ used in the Eiffel language.
+The constraints on the arguments could be written as executable preconditions following Bertrand Meyer's idea of _Design by Contract_ used in the Eiffel language.

 	require
 		candidate >= last.candidate and